 This is a blank requisition for fee waiver that you can download and fill in: Blank Requisition for Fee Waiver

-This is a sample requisition for fee waiver that you can look at as an example: Sample Requisition for Fee Waiver
+This is an example requisition for fee waiver that you can use as a guide: Example Requisition for Fee Waiver

 This is a blank affidavit for fee waiver that you can download and fill in: Blank Affidavit for Fee Waiver

-This is a sample affidavit for fee waiver that you can look at as an example: Sample Affidavit for Fee Waiver
+This is an example affidavit for fee waiver that you can use as a guide: Example Affidavit for Fee Waiver

 The next page will tell how to speak to a judge about waiving the fees.